 - 1. If entering more than one category, then a separate and complete entry must be submitted for each category.
 However, entrants may only enter one submission in any one of the following categories: - a.
 Attractions either category 1 OR 2; - b.
 Festivals and Events either category 3 OR 4; - c.
 Tour Operator either category 11 OR 12; - d.
 Accommodation enter category 17, 18, 19, 20, 21, 22 OR 23 - 2.
 Entrants that commenced operation for the first time in the qualifying period MUST enter the New Tourism Business category. - a.
-Due to the extended qualifying period for 2021, for new businesses that commenced operations between 1 July 2019- 30 July 2020 they can chose to enter into either New Tourism Business OR an alternate category.
-For those that commenced operations between 1 July 2020- 30 June 2021 they are only eligible to enter into New Tourism Business. - 3.
-Entrants cannot change categories after the closing date for submission in the state/territory tourism awards in which they have entered. - 4.
-Qualifying Period a.
-The qualifying period for the 2021 program is 1 July 2019 to 30 June 2021.
-All activities, achievements and innovations referred to within submissions must have occurred within this period.

-5. Trading Period
+For those that commenced operations between 1 July 2021 30 June 2022 they are only eligible to enter into New Tourism Business.

+- 3. Entrants cannot change categories after the closing date for submission in the state/territory tourism awards in which they have entered. - 4.
+Qualifying Period - a.
+The qualifying period for the 2022 program is 1 July 2021 to 30 June 2022.
+All activities, achievements and innovations referred to within submissions must have occurred within this period. - b.
+For Festivals and Events, where multiple events have been held within the qualifying period each event can make a submission, each submission must be specific to one event.
+E.g. FestivalAustralia 2021 and FestivalAustralia 2022, each submission would focus on the activities, marketing etc. for the singular event. - 5.
+Trading Period - a.
-- a.
 All entrants must have traded for the entire qualifying period except those entering the New Tourism Business category, or where trade ceased due to Government restrictions. - b.
 Specifically, entrants in the category New Tourism Business must have commenced trading/visitation or service delivery within the qualifying period.
 No minimum period of trading has been defined for New Tourism Business. - c.
-Exceptions apply to seasonal businesses and facilities, festivals, events, marketing campaigns, media entries, training and tourism development projects, however the activity being put forward for consideration must have occurred within the qualifying period.

-6. Nominated state/territory

-- a.
-Entrants must be based or have specific operations in [the state or territory of their nomination e.g. Queensland]. - a.
-Where a regional awards program is available, entrants must be based in or operate in the region of their nomination. - b.
-Should a company have branches in more than one state/territory they may enter the State/Territory awards for the relevant branch for so long as the submission focuses on the activities undertaken in that state/territory.
+Exceptions apply to seasonal businesses and facilities, festivals, events, marketing campaigns, media entries, training and tourism development projects, however the activity being put forward for consideration must have occurred within the qualifying period. - d.
+For Festivals/Events the entirety of the festival/event did not have to occur within the qualifying period, however at least one day of the event must fall within the qualifying period. - 6.
+Nominated state/territory - a.
+Entrants must be based or have specific operations in Queensland. - b.
+Where a regional awards program is available, entrants must be based in or operate in the region of their nomination. - c.
+Should a company have branches in more than one state/territory they may enter in multiple State/Territory awards.
+However, the submission must focus on the activities undertaken in the state/territory they are nominating for. - 7.
+Memberships may enter but the winner logo (provided by QTIC at a state level and ATIC at a national level) may only be used by the corporate entity, not the individual products.

-7. Memberships

-a.
 You do not need to be a QTIC Member to enter the Queensland Tourism Awards.
-However QTIC members do receive discounts on nomination fees and draft review services (should you opt in).
+However, QTIC members do receive discounts on nomination fees and draft review services (should you opt in).
 For more on QTIC membership please click here.